basamykin/nppkoboldcpp/README.md

+# NppKoboldCpp is the fork of OpenAI (aka.
+ChatGPT) plugin for Notepad++.
+NppKoboldCpp more adapted to run together with KoboldСpp on a local computer with self-signed certificate.

 # NppOpenAI — OpenAI (aka.
 ChatGPT) plugin for Notepad++
 A simple Notepad++ plugin to communicate with OpenAI directly from your favorite code editor.